arohner/datomic-compound-index/README.md

 of type bytes with the same name, with the suffix "-metadata".
 If the indexed attribute is named ":user/foo", the second attribute would be named ":user/foo-metadata".
 In a comment/docstring, specify the type and order of values that will be indexed.
-Every entity must use values of the same type, in the same order.

 When inserting new entities,
 use insert-index-key to create the value for the compound-indexed attribute: